 All passengers boarding the ship must provide a completed health questionnaire on embarkation, and undergo a health check.
 If anything out of the ordinary is found, the medical team will conduct a PCR test in the terminal, which will then be immediately analysed by a laboratory.
 The guests and crew will also undergo mandatory screening with thermal imaging cameras before boarding.
 A great deal of attention and time will be devoted to this procedure, so boarding will be performed in groups.
 The required minimum distance will also need to be observed during boarding.

-Restarting with around 40% less guests enables even more space in public areas.
+Around 40% less guests enables even more space in public areas.
 Everyone on board must maintain a distance of 1.5 m (4.9 ft) from others in the public areas of the ship, including the restaurants and fitness rooms.

 The crew will undergo a period of isolation and will undergo PCR test.
 In addition, they will have their temperature checked by the medical team each day before they begin their shift.
 Crew members will wear face masks.